aquality-automation/aquality-selenium-java/Documentation.en.md

 Each factory implementation implements interface `IBrowserFactory` with the single method `Browser` `getBrowser()`.
 Users are allowed to create their on implementations if necessary.

-To use custom factory implementation users should set it into `BrowserManager` before first call of `getBrowser()` method:
+To use custom factory implementation users should set it into `AqualityServices` before first call of `getBrowser()` method:
 ```
-BrowserManager.setFactory(IBrowserFactory browserFactory)
+AqualityServices.setFactory(IBrowserFactory browserFactory)
 ```
 The examples of usages custom factories can be found here [BrowserFactoryTests](./src/test/java/tests/usecases/BrowserFactoryTests.java)

-If there are reasons to not to use factories user is able to create Browser instance using constructor and then put it into BrowserManager:
+If there are reasons to not to use factories user is able to create Browser instance using constructor and then put it into AqualityServices:
 ```
-BrowserManager.setBrowser(Browser browser)
+AqualityServices.setBrowser(Browser browser)
 ```

-Browser class has public constructor with the signature: `Browser(RemoteWebDriver remoteWebDriver, IСonfiguration configuration)`.
-User should implement his own implementation of `IConfiguration` - but existing IConfiguration implementation can be used, inherited, used partially(`IDriverSettings`, `ITimeoutConfiguration` and etc.)
+Browser class has public constructor with the signature: `Browser(RemoteWebDriver remoteWebDriver)`.
+Other needed services are resolved from the DI container.
+For example, user could implement his own implementation of `IConfiguration` - but existing IConfiguration implementation can be used, inherited, used partially(`IDriverSettings`, `ITimeoutConfiguration` and etc.)

 #### 3.4.
 DRIVER CAPABILITIES